Minecraft-Malware-Prevention-Alliance/working-groups/docs/public-identity-infra/proposals/capabilities-api/README.md

 Yes, unfortunately.

+### Wait, but what about the file system?

+We propose to create a _cross-mod-loader_ API
+(as in, the same signature in all mod-loaders; not necessarily the same implementation) to allow mods to read and write files from the `.minecraft/config` directory, and the `~/.minecraft/config/global` directory.

+#### Tech Talk

+This could be done by using the `okio` library, blocking the `okio.FileSystem.SYSTEM`, `okio.FileSystem.Companion.SYSTEM` and `okio.FileSystem.Companion.getSYSTEM()` code elements, and creating custom file systems that mods will be able to use (`GlobalConfigFileSystem` and `LocalConfigFileSystem`).

 ### Examples of dangerous packages
 *[Source](https://docs.google.com/document/d/1EpynBXdKLD69F0F0nk-Sph3FXd18IMs8PhXENB7dl6g/edit#heading=h.b4y2p3mjmgab); Credit to the [MoCKoGE](https://GitHub.com/LaylaMeower/MoCKoGE) community, especially [NerjalNosk](https://github.com/NerjalNosk)*
 * `java.io` - Direct access to the file system is dangerous.